Polish Cinema's Golden Age: The Glamour & Progress Of Poland's Interwar Films

 The early cinematographers in Poland kept up with their international rivals in terms of swift technological progress, though production in these early years remained pedestrian.
-The Lumière Cinématographe was first shown in Poland in Kraków in 1896, sparking work by others, such as the celebrated inventor Jan Szczepanik, now regarded as the ‘Polish Edison’, who made headway with telecommunications.
+The Lumière Cinématographe was first shown in Poland in Kraków in 1896.
+This sparked work by others, such as the celebrated inventor Jan Szczepanik, now regarded as the ‘Polish Edison’, who made headway with telecommunications.

-Polish film manufacture at this time was immature, with its official birth in the nation dated as between 1907 and 1910.
-But, even before then, there were still attempts to kickstart a Polish cinema industry.
-The Krzemiński brothers opened theatres across Poland in the early 1900s, such as the Theatre of Living Photography, which was established in Łódź in 1899, closely followed by rival establishments, such as Aleksander Hertz’s Sfinks in Warsaw in 1909, which would later develop into one of Warsaw’s two leading film companies.
+Polish film production at this time was immature, with its official birth in the nation dated as between 1907 and 1910.
+But even before then, there were still attempts to kickstart a Polish cinema industry.
+The Krzemiński brothers opened theatres across Poland in the early 1900s, such as the Theatre of Living Photography, which was established in Łódź in 1899.
+This was followed by rival establishments, such as Aleksander Hertz’s Sfinks in Warsaw in 1909, which would later develop into one of Warsaw’s two leading film companies.

 Many theatres created in this period adopted Gallic names, such as Parisiana, whilst others referenced the escapist nature of film with names like Atlantic and Rialto.
 These names were apt: Polish film in these days was produced to offer a glimpse of fantasy.
 Perhaps this was why the continental yet overwhelmingly Polish Sfinks succeeded for so many years.
-Yet film was still heavily controlled and devoid of any rating system.
-Children were forbidden from attending cinemas completely.
+However, film was still heavily controlled and devoid of any rating system.
+Children were completely forbidden from attending cinemas at all.

-But as politics changed, film changed with it.
-By 1915, when the Russians were driven out of Warsaw by Prussia, films with anti-Russian feeling blossomed.
-This was partially due to the following German occupation, with its concomitant arrival of producers from the newly-created German film industry eager to make their fare.
+As politics changed, film changed with it.
+By 1915, when the Russians were driven out of Warsaw by Prussia, films with anti-Russian sentiments blossomed.
+This was partially due to the following German occupation, with its concomitant arrival of producers from the newly created German film industry, eager to make their work.

-Indeed, Poland, and Polish film, remained in the grip of turmoil throughout WWI: though, by 1915, Warsaw had 25 movie houses, and two film-making companies, Sfinks and Kosmofilm – WWI hit both hard, resulting in a lack of funding for the former and a complete production shut down for the latter.
-The two companies merged in 1915, and managed to produce several documentaries on war-time life, such as the 1916 Warszawa W Chwili Obecnej (Warsaw at the Current Moment), which showed the current struggle but also promised a great future for Poles.
+Indeed, Poland and Polish film alike remained in the grip of turmoil throughout WWI.
+Though by 1915, Warsaw had 25 movie houses and two film-making companies, Sfinks and Kosmofilm, WWI hit both hard, resulting in a lack of funding for the former and a complete production shutdown for the latter.
+The two companies merged in 1915 and managed to produce several documentaries on wartime life, such as the 1916 Warszawa W Chwili Obecnej (Warsaw at the Current Moment), which showed the current struggle but also promised a great future for Poles.

 From cabaret to film

 This promotion policy grew alongside the lively cabaret and theatre scenes which took Poland by storm in the early 20th century, influencing national feeling even before the war.
-Theatre actors and cabaret performers were desperate to play a role in early cinema production as it strengthened the state’s identity, including Stefan Jaracz who was already a household name for his experimental theatre work.
-Equally, the two performance styles of expressive theatre and whimsical cabaret were quick to seep into the budding film industry: early comic productions grew alongside melodramatic pieces.
+Theatre actors and cabaret performers were desperate to play a role in early cinema production, as it strengthened the state’s identity – one example is Stefan Jaracz, who was already a household name for his experimental theatre work.
+The two performance styles of expressive theatre and whimsical cabaret were equally quick to seep into the budding film industry: early comic productions grew alongside melodramatic pieces.

-One popular 1914 theatrical picture, Niewolnica Zmysłów (The Slave of Sin), featured the film debut of the previously-mentioned Pola Negri, a former theatre star who had caught attention from a young age with her stick-thin figure.
+One popular 1914 theatrical picture, Niewolnica Zmysłów (The Slave of Sin), featured the film debut of the previously mentioned Pola Negri, a former theatre star who had caught attention from a young age.
 Following her successes in Germany, she was destined to become a phenomenon around the world for her theatrical femme fatale and tragedienne roles.
-She would be the first European star to be signed to Paramount Studios and spent much of the 1920s in the USA.
+She would be the first European star to be signed to Paramount Studios and would spend much of the 1920s in the United States.

 Leading the way, Sfinks produced multiple melodramas at the start of the 1920s, launching the stratospheric career of the bewitching Jadwiga Smosarska, now that Negri was absent.
 Smosarska overwhelmingly played clichéd Polish females – alongside Sfinks’s focus on melodramatic yet patriotic films, the company had found a formula they knew could repeat to reap rewards.